Avishav-Engle/FootballPlayerDetection/README.md

 Download the weights for each of the networks, they're stored here: https://drive.google.com/drive/folders/1rpshi_ZycbRSJtwy1QXx73oTUWTzcJgk?usp=sharing

+### 4. Clone this repo

 ------------------------
 ## Usage
+Open a terminal inside the cloned repo and run the following:
 ```bash
 python run.py --yolo-weights 'path/to/YOLO/weights.pt' --byol-weights 'path/to/BYOL/weights.pt' --source 'path/to/source/image_or_video'
 ```